Edelberth/Edelberth/README.md

 ## About me:

-Personal projects in data analysis

 My name is Alberto Jimenez, I am an Industrial Electronics Specialist (E.T.P.CLot) with a Master in Business Intelligence and Data Science (IEBS).
-I work every day to be a good Data Scientist and help with my knowledge to make 'data driven' decisions better.
+I work every day to be a good Data Scientist.

 In this repository are my projects related to Data Science: